Introduction to Bootstrap

 3. Craigslist: A million-page viewing per month website was started by Craig Newmark.
 He got involved in some legal procedures in between, but still, he managed to top $690 million in revenue.

-6. Kayako: Kayako is a help desk software and a customer service solution SaaS solution which was developed by Varun Shoor from Jalandhar, India.
+6. Kayako: Kayako is a help desk software and a customer service solution SaaS solution which Varun Shoor developed from Jalandhar, India.
 This company has not taken any external investment and is known for its loyalty to its customers and making businesses more productive.
 It currently serves a base to 131000 customers.

 The various subsets of Bootstrap